-Thereby, the procedure described above will be applicable to the DRad experiment as well (by having e - d counts instead of e - p counts), which will give us almost zero RC systematic uncertainty on r_d from the Møller scattering, however, it would be very relevant to obtain such a result from the theory side as well.
-Given that we wish to obtain total systematic uncertainty 0.25% (or less) for a new planned deuteron radius measurement, one of our priority goals, along with using a zero RC systematic uncertainty on r_d from the integrated Møller method, is to calculate exactly the NLO and NNLO RC in Møller e - e scatterings beyond ultrarelativistic limit, when the electron mass will be taken into account at PRad-II and at DRad beam energies.
-In this case we will have the Møller radiatively corrected cross sections with both NLO and NNLO RC included.
-Based upon such new calculations we will also modify the event generator of [63], which has been used in the analysis of the PRad data.
-Its new version will be used in the analysis of the DRad data, along with the aforementioned new e - d event generator.
+Given that we wish to obtain total systematic uncertainty 0.25% (or less) in the deuteron radius measurement, one of our current goals, along with using the integrated Møller method, is to calculate exactly the lowest-order RC contribution to e - d scattering beyond ultra-relativistic limit, when the electron mass should be taken into account at DRad beam energies.
+Together with performing such new calculations, we have also modified the event generator of [72], which has been used in the analysis of the PRad data in the past.